transdigiware/blockchain/howto/ibp-console-certificates.md

 6. Ensure the **Root Certificate Authority** is selected and provide the enroll ID and secret that you specified when you register the new user.
 7. Specify a unique display name for this new identity and export the identity to your wallet.
 8. Using this exported certificate, follow the manual update steps [2](#cert-mgmt-manual-update-msp) - [6](#cert-mgmt-manual-update-channel) to update the admin certificates in the MSP, orderer, and channel.

+##### Override orderer configuration to allow expired certs for channel updates
+{: #ibp-console-identities-expired-certs-orderer-override}

+TBD
+If the orderer admin certificate has expired and the channel configuration needs to be updated, you need to override the ordering service configuration to temporarily allow expired certificates in order to update the channel.

 #### Enrollment or TLS certificates
 {: #ibp-console-identities-expired-certs-ecerts}